liweihaoPaul/Catalytic-Cox-Regrerssion/README.md

 # Catalytic-Cox-Regrerssion

-In this repo, we implement the methods we used in the paper (reference).
+In this repo, we implement the methods we used in the paper ('Bayesian inference on Cox regression models using catalytic prior distributions').
+Simulation and real data code can be found in 'Catalytic-Cox-Regrerssion-code.zip'.

 ## Point estimation
 By sourceing the file "point_estimation_cat.R", we have function for computing following two estimators: